Little River Canyon National Preserve - Fort Payne, Alabama

 remained a place of rugged and spectacular

-the late 20th century and is known for its
+an outcry grew in the late 20th century for the

 The best way to easily explore the preserve is

 via Canyon Rim Drive, a paved road that

 Payne south to the canyon mouth at Weiss